fiskaltrust/rollout-doc/middleware/step-by-step/2-hardware-tses-at-local-server-for-multiple-cash-registers/README.md

 ![scu_add](../images/scu-add.png)

 ### Step 3 - Entering the details
-Enter a descriptive name for your new SCU in the description field, choose the right package and version applicable to this particular TSE, and select the outlet in which this SCU should be active.
-When selecting a package the portal will automatically pick the most recent version as default.
+Enter a descriptive name for your new fiskaltrust.SCU  in the description field, choose the right package and version applicable to this particular TSE, and select the outlet in which this SCU should be active.
+When selecting a package the fiskaltrust.Portal will automatically pick the most recent version as default.

 ![main](../images/main-scu.png)

 Once you have entered all information, click `Save` and you'll be redirected to where you configure additional technical details.
-The majority of these settings is TSE specific (*in the following example we chose a Fiskaly cloud TSE*) and you will need to provide the values required by that TSE (e.g. the right drive letter or the right API key).
+The majority of these settings is TSE specific (*in the following example we chose a fiskaly cloud TSE*) and you will need to provide the values required by that TSE (e.g. the right drive letter or the right API key).
 *A full list of available options for each TSE type can be found [here](https://docs.fiskaltrust.cloud/docs/posdealers/rollout-doc/middleware#templating-to-create-cashboxes) under the section `SCU`.*

 **Another important part here is the URL** under which the SCU should be accessible to the queue.
 This includes three elements